 The following disciplinary procedure is designed to preserve the mission of the College, and the health and safety of its students.
 This policy outlines the basic structure of the procedure for Student Discipline.
 The administration reserves the right both to define the severity of any violation and to choose the appropriate consequences.
 For serious violations, students may be suspended or even expelled.
-The Dean of Academic Affairs (DAA) and Director of Student Services/Registrar shall act in their reasonable discretion to assess any violation and effect appropriate consequences.
-The DAA and the Director of Student Services/Registrar may seek counsel and advice of the President or Site Director of the College at any time, who also may cheese to effect any disciplinary decision directly, at his or her discretion, including immediate removal of any student in appropriate circumstances.
-If an urgent issue shall arise, any member of the administration shall act at their discretion, and take any temporary and immediate measures necessary to remediate the urgency of the matter.
+The Dean of Academic Affairs (DAA) and Student Services Coordinator shall act in their reasonable discretion to assess any violation and effect appropriate consequences.
+The DAA and the Student Services Coordinator may seek counsel and advice of the Vice President of Academics or their designee, at any time, who also may choose to effect any disciplinary decision directly, at his or her discretion, including immediate removal of any student in appropriate circumstances.
+If an urgent issue shall arise, any member of the administration shall act at their discretion and take any temporary and immediate measures necessary to remediate the urgency of the matter.